Victor Emery: Early life

-Career in Theoretical Physics
+Career

 After completing his studies at Manchester he spent two years as a research associate at Cavendish Laboratory in Cambridge.
-He was a Fellow at the University of California, Berkeley until 1960.
-While at Berkeley in 1960, together with Andrew Sessler, he made the prediction that liquid helium-3 would experience superfluidity, flowing without friction, at temperatures very close to absolute zero.
-The theory was later confirmed experimentally.
-At this stage he returned to the United Kingdom where he spent some time as a lecturer at the University of Birmingham.
+He was a Fellow at the University of California, Berkeley from 1959 to 1960.
+While at Berkeley in 1960, together with Andrew Sessler, he made the prediction that liquid helium-3 would experience superfluidity by mechanism similar to the one of BCS theory.
+The theory was later confirmed experimentally in 1972 by David Lee, Douglas Osheroff, and Robert Coleman Richardson, who shared the 1996 Nobel Prize in Physics.

-As a result of his work at Berkeley, Emery was invited to join the Brookhaven National Laboratory's Physics Department in 1964.
-After joining BNL he worked on fundamental theories for the behaviour of helium-3/helium-4 mixtures and later turned to the theory of organic conductors and superconductors.
-He provided insights into general many-body aspects of boson and fermion systems.
-Through this work, Emery became one of the world's leading theorists in the study of phase transitions, where substances change state between liquid, solid and gas.
+In 1960, Emery returned to the United Kingdom where he spent three years as a lecturer at the University of Birmingham.
+Afterwards, Emery joined the Brookhaven National Laboratory's Physics Department in 1964.
+After joining BNL he worked on fundamental theories for the behaviour of helium-3/helium-4 mixtures.

 Emery's work with low-temperature superconductivity laid the foundation for his concentration over the next nine years on the theory of high-temperature superconductivity.
 Discovered in 1986, high-temperature superconductors have the potential to bring superconducting technology into everyday use.

-Emery presented one of the first believable theories, identifying the nature of the superconducting material's 'holes', which are the carriers of the supercurrent.
+Emery presented one of the first theories, identifying the nature of the superconducting material's 'holes', which are the carriers of the supercurrent.
 He correctly stated that the holes tend to sit mainly on oxygen, rather than on copper, contrary to initial popular belief.
 His model for the electronic structure of the copper-oxide planes is the starting point for many analyses of high-temperature superconductors and is commonly known as the Emery model.